 Unlike his fellow speakers in Washington, King didn’t have the text ready for advance distribution by August 27.
-He didn’t even sit down to write the speech until after arriving his hotel room later that evening, finishing up a draft after midnight.
+He didn’t even sit down to write the speech until after arriving at his hotel room later that evening, finishing up a draft after midnight.

-Pointing out how the country’s founders had signed a “promissory note” that offered great freedom and opportunity, he noted that “Instead of honoring this sacred obligation, America has given the Negro people a bad check, a check which has come back marked ‘insufficient funds.'”
+Pointing out how the country’s founders had signed a “promissory note” that offered great freedom and opportunity, King noted that “Instead of honoring this sacred obligation, America has given the Negro people a bad check, a check which has come back marked ‘insufficient funds.'”

 At times warning of the potential for revolt, King nevertheless maintained a positive, uplifting tone, imploring the audience to “go back to Mississippi, go back to Alabama, go back to South Carolina, go back to Georgia, go back to Louisiana, go back to the slums and ghettos of our northern cities, knowing that somehow this situation can and will be changed.
 Let us not wallow in the valley of despair.”